syncfusion-content/blazor-docs/blazor/dashboard-layout/getting-started.md

 * You can add the client-side style resources using [NuGet](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets) package to the `<head>` element of the `~/wwwroot/index.html` page in Blazor WebAssembly app or `~/Pages/_Host.cshtml` page in Blazor Server app.

-    > You can also add the client-side style resources through CDN.

     ```html
     <head>
         ....